izivkov/GShockTimeServer/README.md

 - GitHub auto-updates (if applicable)

+### Usage

+1. Start the server:
+2. Short-press the **lower-right** or long-press the **lower-left** button on your G-Shock watch to connect.
+3. Once connected, the app will automatically set the correct time on your watch.
+4. If **AUTO TIME ADJUSTMENT** is enabled, the watch will sync up to **four times daily**.

 ## 3. Quick Start

-3.1 On Desktop or Laptop (Linux, Windows)
+### Headless

+    💡 Note: There are two versions of the server:

+        gshock_server.py – for headless use (no display)

+        gshock_server_display.py – for devices with an attached display

+To quickly get started with the headless server (on a device without a display), follow the steps below.
+For a more thorough and permanent installation, refer to the setup scripts described later in this document.

-If you like to run the Time Server on any Linux or Windows PC, here os how to do it.
-First you need to install the follwoing dependencies:
+- First you need to install the follwoing dependencies:

 ```
 pytz